TERMS AND CONDITIONS OF HIRE

 h) A maximum of £1000 towards the cost of repair in the event of damage to the Vessel, the engine or other equipment sustained during the Hire Period.
 If it is determined that the damage has been caused by intentional, reckless or negligent behaviour the Hirer is liable for the full cost of repair.

-Clause 6 – Cancellation & Failure to arrive for the Hire: If the Hirer cancels this Agreement and provides notification to the Company by PHONE CALL or TEXT MESSAGE (email is not accepted) on +44(0)7866 732537 BEFORE 09.00 hrs on the Day of Hire (“the Cancellation Window”) then the Company will treat this Agreement as having been repudiated.
-If the Hirer fails to cancel this Agreement within the Cancellation Window and fails to arrive for the commencement of the Hire, the Hirer agrees to forfeit his/her pre-authorised Deposit.
+Clause 6 – Cancellation & Failure to arrive for the Hire: If the Hirer cancels this Agreement and provides notification to the Company by PHONE CALL or TEXT MESSAGE (email is not accepted) on +44(0)7866 732537 a minimum of 48 hours prior to the start of the Hire Period (“the Cancellation Window”) then the Company will treat this Agreement as having been cancelled and a full refund of the Deposit will be made.
+If the Hirer fails to cancel this Agreement within the Cancellation Window and fails to arrive for the commencement of the Hire, the Hirer agrees to forfeit his/her Deposit.
+If a booking is cancelled by the Company due to weather conditions a full refund will be made.

 Clause 7 – Maximum Number of Persons: The Hirer shall not at any time exceed 6 persons (regardless of age or size) or 450Kg.
 If children are taken on board, the Hirer shall be fully responsible for their safety, conduct and entertainment.
 The Company shall not be held responsible for their safety.
 The nature of power-boating may render it unsuitable for a person with a physical disability, condition or undergoing medical treatment.
 N.B.
 Please contact us to discuss any concerns you may have.
 By signing the Hire Agreement the Hirer warrants the medical fitness of all crew members.